About the

 Recently Rated

-Triangulation and
+Triangulation and Benchmarking

 Net Promoter Score, or NPS, it a leading metric used by companies to measure customer satisfaction and loyalty.
 It is calculated by subtracting the percentage of detractors (dissatisfied and highly dissatified customers) from the percentage of promoters (highly satisfied customers).
 The average NPS score for airlines in 2021, according to Satmetrix, was 45.